On arithmetic progressions in symmetric sets in finite field model: Introduction

 It turns out that the theory of reverse hypercontractivity \cite{MOS13} can be used to show that in such setting (and, more generally, whenever $\supp(\cP) = \Omega^\ell$), one gets a general \emph{set hitting}: For any $S^{(1)}, \ldots, S^{(\ell)}$ with $\mu(S^{(j)}) \ge \mu$ it holds that

-More generally, \cite{HHM18} established Conjecture~\ref{con:same-set} for $\ell = 2$, as well as whenever a certain \emph{correlation} value $\rho(\cP) < 1$.
+More generally, \cite{HHM18} established Conjecture~\ref{con:same-set} for $\ell = 2$, as well as whenever a certain \emph{correlation} value is bounded with $\rho(\cP) < 1$.
 The latter condition intuitively corresponds to the following: For all possible assignments of values to $\ell-1$ of the steps in $\cP$, the value of the remaining step is not determined.
-Note that this is a quite different regime to what is usually encountered in additive combinatorics.
+Note that this is quite a different regime that what is usually encountered in additive combinatorics.
 For example, the condition does not hold for full-rank systems of $r$ linear equations over $m$ variables, where fixing $m-r$ variables determines the values of the remaining $r$ variables. \cite{HHM18} is based on the invariance principle by Mossel \cite{Mos10}, which together with a follow-up work\footnote{The technique from \cite{Mos17} implies another proof of same-set hitting for spaces with $\rho(\cP)<1$.} \cite{Mos17} establishes set-hitting and, more precisely, Gaussian bounds, in spaces with $\rho(\cP)<1$ for sets with small low-degree Fourier coefficients.

-A work by Friedgut and Regev \cite{FR18}, basing on invariance principle and previous work with Dinur \cite{DFR08}, established a removal lemma in the two-step case $\ell=2$.
+A work by Friedgut and Regev \cite{FR18} applied the invariance principle and previous work with Dinur \cite{DFR08} to establish a removal lemma in the two-step case $\ell=2$.
 This removal lemma has tower-type dependence between $\mu$ and $\delta$, which is worth contrasting with \cite{HHM18} which established an easier property of same-set hitting but with ``only'' triply exponential dependence between $\mu$ and $\delta$. \cite{DFR08} and \cite{FR18} also studied the structure of sets with hitting probability zero, establishing that any such set must be almost contained in a junta.

 The invariance principle can be compared with the Fourier-analytic approach to Szemerédi's theorem due to Gowers \cite{Gow98, Gow01}, which takes as its starting point the fact that the space of arithmetic progressions of length $k$ is set hitting for all sets with low \emph{Gowers uniformity norm $U_k$}.